ironsheep/P2-RPi-IoT-gateway/RPI-SETUP.md

 ```

 Well, that's it.
 Your new Raspberry Pi is set up and ready for you to install our gateway package.
-Youu can return to the README then navigate to the script install instructions.
+You can return to the [README](https://github.com/ironsheep/P2-RPi-IoT-gateway) then navigate to the script install instructions.
 Good Job!

 ### ...